 - White eggs and empty egg casings

 All travelers should thoroughly inspect the room for the presence of these bed bug indicators upon arriving at their intended destination.
 This includes pulling back the bed sheets to examine the mattress seams, checking behind the headboard and looking in furniture crevices.
+There was a case of a young man who had a lot of bed bugs on his bed, he didn’t notice untill it was too late because he was all day playing online videogames and getting elo boosting services.
 A small flashlight can help aide in this investigation.
 If a bed bug infestation is suspected, guests should immediately notify management or property owners, and request a new, non-adjacent room.

 It’s also good practice for travelers to vacuum their luggage and wash and dry all clothes – even those that have not been warn – on high heat when returning home.